Skyline High School (Texas): History

 Over time, numerous clusters have left Skyline and moved into facilities of their own, becoming full-fledged DISD magnet high schools.
 For example, the Performing Arts Cluster and the Health Careers Cluster both discontinued their affiliations with Skyline in 1976 and became, respectively, the (presently-named) Booker T. Washington High School for the Performing and Visual Arts and the High School for the Health Professions (now the School of Health Professions at Yvonne A. Ewell Townview Magnet Center).
 In 2007, district officials announced a plan to relieve overcrowding at Skyline by moving several Skyline magnet programs to Emmett J. Conrad High School, meanwhile hoping to increase the latter's achievement levels.
 These actions have in some instances occasioned resentment by Skyline's own faculty and educational community, who have worried that Skyline's Career Development Center was created only to ultimately self-destruct, and, in the most recent events, that successful students educated at Skyline are being used to artificially boost another school's academic standing.
 District officials continue in their efforts to respond to these controversies.

 Skyline served grades 10 and 11 in 1970–1971, and grades 10–12 from 1971 to 1976.
 The school has included grades 9–12 since the fall of 1976.
 Since its opening Skyline has consistently been DISD's largest high school in terms of enrollment.
 As of 2015, Skyline is one of the largest predominately Hispanic high schools in Texas with over 70% of the 4,500+ students identifying as Hispanic.

-In 1971 Nolan Estes, the DISD superintendent, referred to it as a "magnet school" upon its introduction; Jim Schutze of the Dallas Observer wrote that "According to Skyline lore, it is the oldest and biggest magnet school in the nation."
+In 1971, Nolan Estes, the DISD superintendent, referred to it as a "magnet school" upon its introduction; Jim Schutze of the Dallas Observer wrote, "According to Skyline lore, it is the oldest and biggest magnet school in the nation."

+In 2021, a policy was enacted barring tardy students from attending classes.
+Outrage from parents resulted in media coverage and eventual overturning of the policy.

+In 2023, Skyline was featured on NBC's "Brag About Your School".

+In 2024, Skyline faculty announced the Super Senior Scholarship, a $500 scholarship for seniors paid for by donations from Skyline alumni.